Model Engineering Pageso

 20th October 2020 in Myrtle Anne - Another Miracle!

 *Please note that some of the links between pages etc. on the older pages will not work now all thanks to Adobe not supporting Flash anymore (Many thanks Adobe!)
 I will fix this issue but it will take time.

 These pages are updated continuously so please use the refresh button on your browser to make sure you see any new pages etc.

 Most photos have a larger version available - just click on the thumbnail

 Pages best viewed at a screen size of 1024 x 768

-Please note that I accept no liability for any damage or injury sustained from following any of the information contained in this website.
+Please note this website is not a 'how to do it' website.
+It is just a description of how I have done various projects etc. and I am sure there are better ways of doing things than I show!
+Hopefully, it may help others and give them imspiration.
+I accept no liability for any damage or injury sustained from following any of the information contained in this website.
 It is the individuals responsibility to satisfy themselves that any machining operations etc. that they carry out are safe.
 Please take care and wear proper safety gear, especially eye protection, at all times.